Dr. SudheerNeurologist

 Clot-busting treatment is most effective within 4.5 hours of symptom onset, and clot-removal procedures within 6–24 hours in selected patients.
 Getting to hospital fast is critical.

-Yes — controlling blood pressure, diabetes, cholesterol, treating atrial fibrillation and stopping smoking dramatically reduce risk.
+Yes — controlling blood pressure, diabetes and cholesterol, treating atrial fibrillation, stopping smoking and taking prescribed blood thinners when indicated dramatically reduce the chance of a first or repeat stroke.

-Most recovery happens in the first 3–6 months, but improvements can continue for years with consistent rehabilitation.
+Most meaningful recovery happens in the first three to six months with intensive physiotherapy and speech therapy, though improvements in strength, balance and independence can continue for years with consistent rehabilitation.

 Call Now WhatsApp